70+ Interesting Anime Statistics and Facts (NEW Report)

 Anime, which originated in Japan, has grown to have loyal audiences all over the world.

 From action-packed adventures to heartwarming romances, anime has something for everyone.
-Over 800 million people around the world watch anime.
+In fact, over 800 million people around the world watch anime.

 But what lies beneath the surface of this vibrant industry?